-The ratification of the selection of Deloitte & Touche LLP as the Group's independent registered public accounting firm for 2011 (Proposal No. 4), and the proposed amendment to the Group's Certificate of Incorporation to increase the number of shares of common stock that the Group is authorized to issue in order to effect a stock split (Proposal No. 6) are matters considered "routine" under applicable rules.
-A stockbroker may generally vote on routine matters provided that such stockbroker has not received voting instructions from you with respect to such matters.
+The ratification of the selection of Deloitte & Touche LLP as the Group's independent registered public accounting firm for 2012 (Proposal No. 3) is routine.
+A stockbroker may generally vote on routine matters if the stockbroker has not received voting instructions from you with respect to such matters.

-The election of directors (Proposal No. 1), the advisory vote on executive compensation (Proposal No. 2), the advisory vote on the frequency of the advisory vote on executive compensation (Proposal No. 3), and the proposed amendment to the Group's Certificate of Incorporation to eliminate cumulative voting in order to adopt majority voting in uncontested director elections (Proposal No. 5), are matters considered "non-routine" under applicable rules.
+The election of directors (Proposal No. 1) and the advisory vote to approve executive compensation (Proposal No. 2) are matters considered "non-routine" under applicable rules.
 A stockbroker cannot vote without your instructions on non-routine matters.